Waveney & Blyth Arts

-Waveney & Blyth Arts connects people and places along the Norfolk/Suffolk border through creativity, and promotes the distinct identity of this beautiful area through exciting arts events and activities.
+Waveney & Blyth Arts (WBA) connects people and places along the Norfolk/Suffolk border through creativity, promoting the special qualities of this beautiful area through arts events and activities.

-Events are open to everyone, but members can use the website to promote their work; they also get a monthly enewsletter with information about current arts events and exhibitions, local arts venues and festivals, exclusive artists opportunities, as well as discounted ticket prices.
+All events are open to everyone, but members can use the website to promote their work; they also get a monthly enewsletter with information about current arts and exhibitions, local venues and festivals, as well as discounted ticket prices.
 Membership is £20 a year for individuals and £25 for organisations.